 Value added tax

-Value added tax is payable on the remuneration (consideration/rent) for the temporary use of the goods.
-Taxation ensues when the customs procedure is completed (taxation of consideration).
+Value added tax is payable on remuneration for the temporary use of the goods.
+This applies to rent etc. Taxation ensues when the goods are re-exported (taxation of consideration).

 Further information on value added tax is available at: Value Added Tax.